Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 - 1Get a Custom Bodyweight Training Program - workout anywhere, anytime, on your tight schedule.

-The number of legs exercises that you can include in your workout routine for legs will be determined by the number of leg workouts that you'll perform on a weekly basis.
+The number of legs exercises that you can include in your low body sessions will be determined by the number of leg workouts that you'll perform on a weekly basis.

 The fewer the leg workout routines, the more exercises need to be done.
 From the opposite side, the more frequent you hit your leg muscles, the less number of exercises needs to be included in your sessions.